Executive MBA (MBA)

 And

-- At least 3 years significant managerial experience/responsibility** or
+• At least three years of significant managerial experience/responsibility** or

 *If you feel the skills covered by the GMAT or GRE General Test can be demonstrated elsewhere in your application then you may request a waiver – this may be granted at the discretion of the Director of the Executive MBA.